-better than a homemade, DIY art project to celebrate dear old dad?
+better than a homemade, DIY gifts from his kids to celebrate dear old dad and make Father’s Day an extra special occasion?
 Here’s a list of some

-of my favorite Father’s Day craft ideas (and yes, some are from Art Beat Box to make
+of my favorite Father’s Day craft ideas (and yes, some are projects I’ve made to make

 your life a smidge easier!).
 Best of all, your kids can even include dad in the creative